 - What size system will you need to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
 Are you sure what it means?

-Komfort Air is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Komfort Air Service Experts is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.

 The furnace efficiency rating helps establish how much energy you will need to heat your home and, in the long run, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.